kettek/treefiddy/plugins/js/git-edict/README.md

-# tree-get-info
+# git-edict

-This plugin provides showing git file status in their node listing.
+This plugin provides a `git` edict that adds staging/unstaging via `git add`/`git stage` and `git unstage`.
+It always operates on the selected file.

 ---